 Do you perform sample edits?

 Yes!
 Submit a sample of your project using the contact page.
 All edits will be performed using the “Track Changes” function in Microsoft Word.
 If your project is in another file format, Jen will discuss the best way to get you what you need.
-If your project is a novel, submit approximately five pages from the section of your manuscript that you feel needs the most work.
+If your project is a novel, submit approximately 1,500 words from the section of your manuscript that you feel needs the most work.
 This is important because the work involved with the sample edit helps inform rate development for your whole project.
 Re-rating may be necessary if there’s a large discrepancy between the sample pages and the manuscript as a whole.
 (It’s a lot easier to set expectations up front!)

 Do you accept rush requests?